 If our dentists are going to provide you with excellent dental care, their treatments need to be based off the most accurate information possible.
-To help them gain this specific information, Dr. Ray H. Morgan Jr. and Dr. Steven M. Shepperd incorporate digital panoramic X-rays into their examination.
+To help them gain this specific information, Dr. Ray H. Morgan Jr., Dr. Steven M. Shepperd and Dr. Larry Jurgutis incorporate digital panoramic X-rays into their examination.
 While many offices use the standard X-ray to view a few teeth and the supporting bone structure, Art Of Cosmetic Dentistry uses the panoramic X-ray to get a complete view of both the upper and lower dental arches.
 This means that our Atlanta, Georgia, dentists will be able to see all your teeth, both your jaw bones, as well as the surrounding facial structure.

 With this clear and defined information, our dentists can much more effectively help with the following issues:

 - Evaluate your need for specific orthodontic treatments.

 - Track the progress of certain treatments or procedures.

 - Determine the extent of damage caused by facial trauma.